Earl Carpenter

-Earl Carpenter (born 9 May 1970) is an English musical theatre actor and a singer, recognized chiefly for his work in London's West End.
-He is known for his performances as Javert in the stage musical Les Misérables and as the title character in the West End production of The Phantom of the Opera.
-In 2012, he played The Phantom in the 25th Anniversary UK Tour, replacing John Owen-Jones, who left the tour in September.
-He made his return to Broadway in May 2015, reprising his role of Inspector Javert and recently a new show in Singapore.
+Earl Carpenter (born 9 May 1970) is an English musical theatre actor and singer, recognised chiefly for his work in London’s West End.
+He is known for his performances as Inspector Javert in the stage musical Les Misérables and as the title character in The Phantom of the Opera, both roles he has played on and off for two decades.
+He is widely known for his rich, deep baritone singing voice.